 A bus carrying another group, the Marxist Frente Popular Revolucionario, or FPR, was stopped by police Sunday coming back from a rally with the CNTE.
 Dozens of supporters, including elderly people and minors, were ordered to get off the bus and were hit by federal police, accompanied by the State Agency of Investigations, reported Revolucion TresPuntoCero.

 After being sent away from the Secretary of Public Security in Oaxaca for being detained for no valid reason, Revolucion TresPuntoCero reported that FPR members were again hit by police and warned that they could be kidnapped next, like the 43 students.

-A teacher that was arrested after being arrested in the Nichoxtlan protests said Tuesday that he feared for his life while being detained after receiving similar threats.“They told us that if they had burned and disappeared 43, what couldn't they do with just three of us,” said Oscar Onesimo Bautista Sarmiento, who received death threats alongside two other detained strikers, upon his release in a video circulated by Oaxaca Informada.
+“They told us that if they had burned and disappeared 43, what couldn't they do with just three of us,” said Oscar Onesimo Bautista Sarmiento, who received death threats alongside two other detained strikers, upon his release in a video circulated by Oaxaca Informada.